 1 large tomato, cored and finely chopped

-2 tablespoon finely chopped fresh cilantro leaves and tender stems
+2 tablespoon finely chopped fresh cilantro leaves and tender

 2 teaspoons salt or more to taste